dakodonnell/astrolio/README.md

 ## 🧞 Commands

-Printing/saving your portolio to PDF can be done via the site command menu, which also contains links from your JSON resume.
+Saving your portolio to PDF can be done via the site command menu, which also contains links from your JSON resume.

 |      |       |
 |------|-------|